In 1936 Thompson Willett founded Willett Distillery.

 1909 Aloysius Lambert Thompson Willett, who went by Thompson, was born on January 27, 1909 in Bardstown, Kentucky.
 Thompson Willett was founder and President of Willett Distillery in Bardstown.
 This photo was taken on Thompson’s wedding day.

 1936 In the spring of 1936, the family breaks ground on the distillery.
-Willett Distillery was erected on the family’s farm.
+Willett Distillery was erected on the family’s farm, three short years after the repeal of prohibition.

 1937 March 17th – St. Patrick’s Day – The Willetts put their first barrel into storage in Warehouse A. The photo to the right is Thompson Willett on the distillery grounds.